krabello/prestashop/README.md

 Prestashop Module Scaffolder
 ============================
-Creates a basic scaffold of a Prestashop Module
+Creates a basic scaffold of a Prestashop Module.
+Place file in modules directory and run from command line.

 Requirements